SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

     <renku.ui.cli.session>` .

-    In the example above, the session id is ``user-myproject-02a9e407``, so the commmand to open the SSH session is: ``renku session open --ssh user-myproject-02a9e407``.
+    In the example above, the session id is ``user-myproject-02a9e407``, so the command to open the SSH session is: ``renku session open --ssh user-myproject-02a9e407``.

     If you need to find your session id again, use